Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Numerical experiments

 \section{Numerical experiments}

-In this section, we compare Algorithms \ref{alg:apg} and \ref{alg:imp-apg}, the multiplicative update method (Mult) in \cite{morup2008algorithms}, column-wise coordinate descent (CCD) in \cite{liu2011sparse} and hierarchical alternating least squares (HALS) in \cite{phan2011extended} for solving (sparse) NTD on both synthetic and real world data.
-Also, we test the modified versions of Algorithms \ref{alg:apg} and \ref{alg:imp-apg} and Mult for solving (sparse) NTD with missing values.
-Below we call Algorithm \ref{alg:apg} and its modified version as APG-I, Algorithm \ref{alg:imp-apg} and its modified version as APG-II.
-All the tests are performed on a laptop with an i7-620m CPU and 3GB RAM and running 32-bit Windows 7 and Matlab 2010b with Tensor Toolbox of version 2.5 \cite{TTB_Software}.
+In this section, we compare Algorithm \ref{alg:apg} (APG), HONMF in \cite{morup2008algorithms}, and HALS in \cite{phan2011extended} for solving (sparse) NTD on both synthetic and real world data.
+Also, we test the modified version of Algorithm \ref{alg:apg} and HONMF for solving (sparse) NTD with missing values.
+The code of all compared solvers is accessible online.
+There are of course more other solvers for (sparse) NTD such as dGN in \cite{phan2011damped}, ALS in \cite{friedlander2008computing}, and CCD in \cite{liu2011sparse}.
+However, we do not get the code of dGN, and the code of CCD and ALS only handles the case where the core tensor is fixed to identity tensor.

+All the tests are performed on a laptop with an i7-620m CPU and 3GB RAM and running 32-bit Windows 7 and MATLAB 2010b with Statistics Toolbox and Tensor Toolbox of version 2.5 \cite{TTB_Software}.